thorerismann/btemps/README.md

 biel-temps
 ==============================

-in Biel
+This package contains the public data and analysis for the summer 2022 air temperature measurement pilot project in Biel/Bienne.

+The analysis will be compiled into a jupyter book and published in a separate repository.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile
+    ├── README.md
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.